-Two species of grouse occur in District 3 -- ruffed grouse and dusky grouse (formerly called blue grouse).
+Two species of grouse occur in District 3; ruffed grouse and dusky grouse (formerly called blue grouse).
 Ruffed grouse are the most abundant grouse in the Blue Mountains and generally occur at lower elevations and along shrubby draws and riparian areas where hardwoods are present.
 Dusky grouse can be located in upper elevation timbered slopes and mountain meadows, often near springs or some other water source.
 Both species will be attracted to berry-producing vegetation, such as chokecherry, currant, elderberry, and snowberry, with aspen stands also being an attractive habitat for both cover and forage.

-WDFW does not conduct any standardized surveys to monitor grouse populations in District 3 (expanded wing and tail collection using "wing barrels" at USFS entry points is underway in an effort to identify age and sex of harvested birds).
+WDFW does not conduct any standardized surveys to monitor grouse populations in District 3 (expanded wing and tail collection using "wing barrels" at major public land entry points is underway in an effort to identify age and sex of harvested birds).
 Instead, harvest data trends are used to monitor the general population status.
-Total harvest numbers tend to vary with hunter numbers, so catchper-unit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
+Total harvest numbers tend to vary with hunter numbers, so catch-per-unit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
 In District 3, grouse populations appeared to be at least stable if not increasing until the 2016 season, as CPUE has slowly increased from a low in 2011 until a drop in 2016.
 While both harvest numbers and hunter days have been decreasing, the increase in CPUE suggests grouse populations have been stable (Figure 11) but were likely impacted by difficult winters in 2016 and 2018.
+Harvest is also highly dependent on weather during brood rearing.
+Harvest is dominated by young of the year birds, so poor hatching or brood rearing conditions greatly influence the harvest.